Efficient Evader Detection in Mobile Sensor Networks: Algorithm for mobile coverage

-While~\cite{distributed} treats the boundary cycle label update as a state-based algorithm, we observe that this is not necessary.
+In~\cite{EvasionPaths, distributed}, the boundary cycle label update is treated as a state-based algorithm, updating the labeling depending on the case (a+), (a$-$), (b+), (b$-$), (c+), (c$-$), or (d) of which atomic transition occurred.
+We observe here that, given all the current assumptions, this is not necessary.
 This was initially surprising to us, given that the proof of~\cite[Theorem~3]{EvasionPaths} is heavily reliant on its case-based organization.
-Indeed, the aforementioned updates on the boundary cycles, to produce $L_{n+1}$ from $L_{n}$, simultaneously works for all of the atomic changes shown in Figure~\ref{fig:boundary-cycles-changes}.
-This comes from the realization that we can simply add/remove the 1-simplex (if applicable) and then label all 2-simplices as having no intruder.
-This is put into pseudo-code in Algorithm~\ref{alg:UpdateLabel-v2}.
+Indeed, this non-state-based update comes from the realization that in each atomic transition we can first add/remove a 1-simplex (if applicable) and then label all 2-simplices as having no intruder while leaving all other labels unchanged.
+This is put into pseudocode in Algorithm~\ref{alg:UpdateLabel-v2}, where $\bigvee$ denotes the ``or'' operation.
+We emphasize that Algorithm~\ref{alg:UpdateLabel-v2} is not divided into cases (which for purposes of comparison, would produce the much longer Algorithm~\ref{alg:UpdateLabel}).